Tours in Miami

 Little Havana Food & Culture Tour: A four-course culinary journey

-Private Transfer from Miami Airport to Hotel and Vice Versa
+Transfer from Miami to Port Canaveral

 Miami is one of the most expensive, glamorous, and popular cities in the world.
 And one of the most non-English speaking parts of America.
 The descendants of Indians, conquistadors, black slaves, gold miners, Cuban and Haitian settlers have mixed here.
 Their shared home is like its inhabitants - contrasting, diverse, spectacular.